We aim to enrich your daily living

 International Store Management

-45R has stores in the United States, France, and many cities in Asia, including Hong Kong.
+45R has stores in the United States, France, and many cities in Asia.
 Our job is to make sure that the passion for monozukuri that begins in our atelier reaches customers along with our products, no matter which store those customers visit.

 We help overcome the language barrier at exhibitions, handle trans-oceanic shipping, and run training sessions for staff from different cultures.
 We want to share 45R with as many people as we can, and that means eagerly connecting with overseas customers we haven’t yet met—but soon will.